Understanding Basic RAID Definitions for

 RAID-1 takes hits in areas of both cost effectivity and perhaps performance.
 Depending on design of the RAID controller used, read operations can provide higher performance by reading from both elements.
 Since these "hits" are of concern not so much to an individual, but more likely only to IT administrators of large commercial enterprise data archives, with today's low cost of hard drives RAID-1 is arguably the best of all possible data protection schemes for the small-business or home computer user.

-The most commonly used, prevalent and widely implemented redundant disk drive storage subsystem for commercial data processing is the RAID-5.
+The most commonly used, prevalent and widely implemented redundant disk drive storage subsystem for commercial data processing and business continuity (BC) is the RAID-5.
 RAID-5 configurations must have three or more individual or independent drives, a.k.a. members, and can tolerate even total failure of any drive in the array without losing a single byte of stored data.
 In a "write" operation, data to be recorded is striped across all array members interspersed with a parity block and distributed so as to place one segment containing the parity checksum on a different drive within each striping cycle.
 Sometimes defined as rotating parity, this scheme is the reason why it doesn't matter which drive in the array fails.
 The RAID-5 subsystem often provides the best compromise between performance, fault tolerance, and cost efficiency.

 While striping makes read operations faster, calculating and adding the parity block to each stripe can slow write operations by as much as 50%.
 The upside for this invention is support for read data operations competitive with RAID-0, in addition to allowing for complete failure of one of any hard disk drive element, while the subsystem itself continues to operate without losing any data or operational uptime.
 The name for the capability provided by this characteristic feature of RAID is called fault-tolerance.